Mazen-Ghanaym/Session-content/SQL-TROSC/sql-trosc.md

     Additional
 - Between

-  user to select a range
+  used to select a range
   ``` SQL
       SELECT name FROM users
       WHERE age >= 20 AND age <= 40;